 It creates products and policies to keep the Internet in the service of the people and not for profit.
 When you use Firefox, you are helping Mozilla fight misinformation online and teach digital skills, etc. Mozilla has an Information Trust Initiative, Empower women online, Coral Project, Internet Health Report, and so on.

-Mozilla uses the web as a platform and builds open, innovative technologies that allow various developers to work in free, friendly ecosystems and create faster, safer web experiences for everyone.
-It asks for donations to keep the web healthy, enjoyable and welcoming to all.
+Mozilla uses the web as a platform.
+It builds open, innovative technologies that allow various developers to work in free, friendly ecosystems.
+It also creates faster, safer web experiences for everyone.
+Mozilla asks for donations to keep the web healthy, enjoyable, and welcoming to all.

 If the error Secure Connection Failed on Firefox, keeps on showing and is not fixing on its own, This error might occur because your computer or device’s configuration is via proxy.

 You should click on the Tools menu and select the Options tab and then go to the ‘Advance’ panel and press the Network tab.
 You should then click on the Setting button in the Connection field and then you will see a popup on the screen displaying Connection Setting.

 Check for the manual proxy connection in the connection setting window.
 If it has, it means that your device is configured and is using a Manual proxy server.

 For this, you will need to verify whether all the protocol fields such as HTTP Proxy, SSL Proxy, FTP Proxy, SOCKS Host, etc. are correct or not.
 If not, you need to modify them and press OK.

 If the Manual proxy connection is not selected, one should not make any changes to it.
 You should then, close the window and contact the person who handles your network.

 Test Your Firefox browser To Fix Secure Connection Failed On Firefox

 Secure Connection Failed on Firefox is a failure that may occur on Firefox if Firefox finds that the website you are trying to open is dangerous or untrustworthy.